Ex-Deutsche Bank trader files wrongful dismissal suit

-MOSCOW (Reuters) - The ex-Deutsche Bank trader at the center of an international investigation into cross-border share trades said on Wednesday he was suing his former employer for wrongful dismissal.
+MOSCOW (Reuters) - The ex-Deutsche Bank trader at the centre of an international investigation into cross-border share trades said on Wednesday he was suing his former employer for wrongful dismissal.

 A lawyer acting for Tim Wiswell, former head of trading at the bank’s Russian operations, said she believed he may have been fired not over the trades, but because one of his clients was linked to people subject to Western sanctions imposed on Moscow over the conflict in Ukraine.